Research and Analysis Branch

-The Research and Analysis Branch (R&A) was a branch of the Office of Strategic Services (OSS).
-It was originally established in the Office of the Coordinator of Information with the appointment of James Phinney Baxter III as the first Director of Research and Analysis (July 31, 1941) and the branch became operational on August 27, 1941.
+In the United States, the Research and Analysis Branch (R&A) was a branch of the Office of Strategic Services (OSS).
+It was originally established in the Office of the Coordinator of Information (COI) with the appointment of James Phinney Baxter III as the first Director of Research and Analysis (July 31, 1941) and the branch became operational on August 27, 1941.
 Shortly thereafter, it was absorbed into the newly-established OSS with General Order 1 on October 17, 1942.
 Then on January 4, 1943, with the restructuring of the OSS in OSS General Order 9, R&A was placed under the leadership of the Deputy Director of the Intelligence Service.

 With the dissolution of the OSS in 1945, R&A was transferred to the State Department and became the Bureau of Intelligence and Research.

 The idea of R&A was originally envisioned by Archibald MacLeish and William Donovan.

-The primary mission of this OSS Branch was "to collect, analyze, and disseminate foreign intelligence."
-Responsible for collecting open source intelligence, and evaluating all types of intelligence, R&A was tasked with identifying the strengths and weaknesses of the Axis powers in all of the active WWII Theaters of Operation.
-R&A was "widely recognized as the most valuable component of the OSS."
-Also known as the "cornerstone of the OSS," R&A made significant contributions to the Allied victory.
+The primary mission of this OSS Branch was "to collect, analyze, and disseminate foreign intelligence".
+Responsible for collecting open source intelligence, and evaluating all types of intelligence, R&A was tasked with identifying the strengths and weaknesses of the Axis powers in all of the active WWII theaters of operation.
+R&A was "widely recognized as the most valuable component of the OSS".
+Also known as the "cornerstone of the OSS", R&A made significant contributions to the Allied victory.

-Staffed by "some of the best minds in America," the branch provided timely assessment of the Allied bombing campaign in Europe, studied operations in countries where Allied forces were fighting, and developed preparations for the occupation of Germany.
+Staffed by "some of the best minds in America", the branch provided timely assessment of the Allied bombing campaign in Europe, studied operations in countries where Allied forces were fighting, and developed preparations for the occupation of Germany.
 It used notable historians, economists, geographers, anthropologists, political scientists, and subject matter experts to research and prepare reports for senior policy makers.

-This work was done by "poring through papers, cables, reports, photographs, maps, journals, foreign newspapers, and other materials – laying the foundation of modern intelligence research and analysis."
+This work was done by "poring through papers, cables, reports, photographs, maps, journals, foreign newspapers, and other materials – laying the foundation of modern intelligence research and analysis".

-Over 900 academics were recruited into R&A before the end of the War.
+Over 900 academics were recruited into R&A before the end of the war.